diamachi/netflix-clone/README.md

-This Netflix Clone is made using ReactJS
+This Netflix Clone is made using
+ > ReactJS
+ > Node Js